ponedo/splitnn-emulator/doc/setup_coordinator.md

         "servers": [
             {
-                "ipAddr": "10.10.30.148", // IP addresss of this master VM "user": "XXXX", // Login user of the master VM "password": "XXXX", // Password of the master VM "phyIntf": "enp1s0", // The interface master VM uses to access "agentWorkDir": "/home/XXXX/splitnn/agent", // The directory to agent "dockerImageName": "ponedo/frr-ubuntu20:tinycmd",
+                "ipAddr": "10.10.30.148", // IP addresss of this master VM "user": "cnic", // Login user of the master VM "password": "thisisapassword", // Password of the master VM "phyIntf": "enp1s0", // The interface master VM uses to access "agentWorkDir": "/path/to/repository/agent", // The working directory of agent "dockerImageName": "ponedo/frr-ubuntu20:tinycmd",
                 "kernFuncsToMonitor":  [
                     ["setup", "cctr", "chroot_fs_refs"],